A Legacy Parks Treasure

 Ijams Nature Center is part of the Knoxville Urban Wilderness, a recreational, cultural, and historic preservation initiative championed by Legacy Parks Foundation, incorporating 1,000-forested acres along downtown’s south waterfront.
 It creates an exceptional recreation and historic corridor inviting residents and visitors to experience the special character-defining assets of our city.
 With over 40 miles of multi-use trails, 10 parks, four civil war sites, incredible views, and unparalleled natural features, this unique area provides a premiere outdoor experience.
 Ross Marble Quarry was the first land donation to Legacy Parks Foundation.
 The 104 acres of abandoned quarry is now a beautiful addition to Ijams Nature Center, boasting miles of natural walking and biking trails and an abundance of wildlife.

 Knoxville's very own wildlife sanctuary — and only minutes from downtown!
 The beautiful rolling woodlands of Ijams Nature Center feature an array of exhibits, a museum store, over 10 miles of trails to hike, run and mountain bike, a quarry to fish, and during summer months, canoes and kayaks to rent for paddling.
+The Ijams Crag offers 12 bolted routes for beginner to expert rock climbers.
 At the raptor exhibit, a red-tailed hawk and a turkey vulture sit on their perches, but on the trails you might catch the hoot of an owl or hear a medley of tunes from the assortment of birds that call Ijams their home.
 Keep posted of all the events on the Ijams' calendar.
 It brims with environmental teaching programs, classes, hikes and camps for adults and children — we'll keep you posted on what's happening in the woods and on the water!

 SOUTH LOOP MOBILE MAP APP